dciliberti/TempHumPressOLED/README.md

 # TempHumPressOLED
-Display temperature, humidity and pressure.
+Collect temperature, humidity and pressure data with and Arduino Nano (or Uno).
 Use a DHT22 sensor to acquire data about room relative humidity and temperature.
 Use a  BMP180 sensor to acquire pressure data.
 Display the values on a 0.96" OLED screen and through serial communication.

 Just write your altitude at line 37 to correct the barometric pressure.